 In most genera the main light-gathering pigments are bluish-green chlorophyll a and phycobiliproteins.
 The latter occur in aggregates on membranes and are coloured by bilin groups, notably phycocyanobilin in blue and phycoerythrobilin in red types, which differ in two bonds.
 These are attached to cysteine residues by opening the double bonds at the ends.

 The main carotenoids are usually β-carotene, echinenone, often zeaxanthin, and myxoxanthophylls; the last are combinations of myxol and deoxy sugar residues as 2′-glycosides.
 Many kinds in mats and soils also produce pigments in external sheaths, most notably yellow-brown scytonemin, which serves as a sunscreen absorbing most UVA radiation.

-A variety of strains in these orders produce toxins.
-Aside from peptides the most widespread is anatoxin-a, a fast-acting neurotoxin that binds to acetylcholine receptors.
-This occurs in freshwater genera like Limnospira and Phormidium here or Dolichospermum in Nostocales, and can cause paralysis and death in exposed animals.
+A variety of freshwater cyanobacterial strains can produce toxins.
+Aside from peptides the most common is anatoxin-a from types like Limnospira and Phormidium here and Dolichospermum in Nostocales.
+This is a fast-acting neurotoxin that binds to acetylcholine receptors, and can cause paralysis and death in exposed animals.